tupleapp/design-docs/tag-team-mouse-mode.md

 7. While the guest has control, the host's mouse movements do not affect the pointer.

-8. Whenever control changes hands, there is a visual indication of some kind.
-   Ideas:
-   - Flash the red border.
-   - Change the border color.
-   - Change the cursor's color.

-9. When either side clicks to take control, the click does not fire a click event on the host machine.
+8. When either side clicks to take control, the click does not fire a click event on the host machine.

+9. When the guest does not have control, right-clicking shows an indicator on the host machine.

 ## Open questions

+- Do we need some sort of indication that control has switched, or will people just figure it out?

-- How much do our users value Free-for-all Mode?
+- Will our users miss Free-for-all Mode?
 Are they using it a lot?

-- What's the best way to visually indicate that control has swapped?

-- Should the host should be able to activate Tag Team?
-I can picture thinking "get that extra pointer out of here!" and wanting to change to Tag Team.
-  Agreed?

-## Milestones

-1. Quick-and-dirty proof of concept to evaluate UX.
-2. Production-ready implementation deployed to staging for internal testing.
-3. Deployed to production and announced to users.